-4.1 Higher-Order Programs
+5.1 Higher-Order Programs

 Higher-order programs can be translated with an extension of our transformation scheme.
-We omit some details like the transformation of higher-order function and data types due to lack of space.

 In functional (logic) languages, functions are first class citizens which means that functions can have other functions both as argument and as result.
-In order to add higher-order features to our source language, we extend it with lambda abstractions and higher-order applications:
+In order to add higher-order features to our source language, we extend it by lambda abstractions and higher-order applications:

+'''

-$e ::= \cdots \mid \lambda x \rightarrow e \mid apply(e_1, e_2)$ in our source language.
-Note that we do not use the simpler representation
+e ::= \cdots \mid \lambda x \rightarrow e \mid apply(e_1, e_2)

+'''

 We still require applications of function and constructor symbols to respect the arity of the corresponding symbol.
 Over-applications can be expressed using apply and partial applications can be transformed into applications of lambda abstractions.
-For example, the partial application "append oneBool" in Curry would be expressed as which has a different semantics in Curry because oneBool would not be shared if this lambda abstraction is duplicated.
+For example, the partial application "append oneBool" in Curry would be expressed as in our source language.4